769057845/minmin/content/authors/admin/_index.md

 ---

-I am completing my master’s studies and pursuing my studies toward a Ph.D. in 2024 Fall in the United States.
-I have published five papers as the first author in SCI TOP journals such as Journal of Hydrology, Chemosphere, and Ecological Indicators.
-I have the research experiences on exploring surface–subsurface flow and soil erosion processes under soil-plant interactions, modeling and source-apportioning the soil and water pollution processes, analyzing the influence mechanism of artificial barriers on river ecosystem using hydrological models, and focusing on climate change solutions.
+Zhimin Yang is completing her master’s studies and pursuing further studies toward a Ph.D. in 2024 Fall in the United States.
+I have published five papers as the first author in SCI TOP journals such as the Journal of Hydrology, Chemosphere, and Ecological Indicators.
+I have research experiences in exploring surface–subsurface flow and soil erosion processes under soil–plant interactions, modelling and source-apportioning the soil and water pollution processes, analyzing the influence mechanism of artificial barriers on river ecosystems using hydrological models, and focusing on climate change solutions.
 {style="text-align: justify;"}